weygoldt/labstarter/0_workflow_and_help.md

 ## Respecting Everyone’s Time
 We love discussing ideas and helping each other, but constant interruptions can break focus.
 To keep the lab running smoothly:

 - Try to batch non-urgent questions and discuss them at a good time.
-Your supervisor is always happy to spend some focus time with you.
+This is usually more effective than interrupting someone for just a few minutes.
 - If someone looks deeply focused, consider sending a message instead of interrupting.
 - If you notice you’re often asking about the same thing, it might be worth learning that topic in more depth.